CodeReviewDAO/dxd_codereview/Reviews/513 - On-Chain MVPR/2 - Variable Repository/README.md

 # Unit / Automated Testing

 All automated unit tests PASS for this milestone.
 Tests cover critical functionality.
-Reviewer successfully run all automated tests on an Ubuntu 20.04.4 LTS machine.
+Reviewer successfully ran all automated tests on an Ubuntu 20.04.4 LTS machine.
 Overall quality of tests are sufficient.
 Test output is below.

 - [Unit tests output](assets/unit-tests.md)